LLNL/shroud/docs/cstatements.rst

 Usually generated but can be replaced.
 For example, with constructors.

+Useful to convert a subroutine into a function.
+For example, convert a ``void`` function which fills a ``std::vector`` to return the number of items.

 .. return is a reserved word so it's not possible to do dict(return=[])

 return_type